LIMESTRONG STOCKING SUPPLIERS

 What kind of substrates can I put plaster over?

-• for Sand: New drywall, previously painted drywall, MDF, cinder block, brick, stucco base coats, plaster base coats and formed concrete.
-In some cases, a smoothing, filling layer of LimeStrong BASE may be necessary before applying SAND.
+• for Sand: New (primed) drywall, previously painted drywall, MDF, cinder block, brick, stucco base coats, plaster base coats and formed concrete.

-• for Stone: New drywall, previously painted drywall, MDF.
+• for Stone: New (primed) drywall, previously painted drywall, MDF.

-• for Marble: Level 5 smooth finished drywall
+• for Marble: Level 5 smooth-finished (primed) drywall.

-• for Limewash: Over a base coat of plaster or rough, unfinished wood, absorbent brick or unpainted cinder block (Absorbent and porous bases).
+• for Limewash: Over a base coat of plaster or rough, unfinished wood, absorbent brick or unpainted cinder block (Absorbent and porous/open bases).

 Is LimeStrong available in a coarser grade for construction and restoration applications?
 LimeStrong is available in two “build” lime plaster grades containing coarser aggregate designed for thicker applications.
 RUSTICUS is an exterior/interior grade; CLASSICUS is an interior finish grade.
 Both are sold in palleted supersacks and used for traditional and non-traditional new construction as well as historic plaster renovations and repairs.
 For more information and to order a sample, visit www.LimeStrongBuild.com